LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Manual process

-Let's imagine that you have an icon in SVG format, an app name and a component.
+Let's imagine that you have an icon in SVG format, an app name and an app component.

 Icon: `lawnicons`.svg
 App name: `Lawnicons`
-Component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`
+App component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`

 1. Fork our repository so that you have your own copy to work with.
 Your repository will be a bridge between our repository and your contribution.
 2. Clone your repository in GitHub Desktop and open it with a file explorer.
 3. Copy `lawnicons.svg` to `svgs/` folder.
 Avoid name conflicts.
-If you want to link an app component to an existing icon, you will need the icon name.
+If you want to link an app component to an existing icon, you will need the existing icon name.
 4. Open `app/assets/appfilter.xml` and evaluate how the lines are designed.
 Add a new line based on your information, take into account the alphabetical sorting by the app name.

 ```